FriendsOfTerraform/modules/aws/rds/README.md

 - (map(string)) **`rds_connect_iam_policy_arns`** _[since v1.0.0]_

     The map of IAM policy ARNs for RDS connect.
 Only available when `authentication_config.iam_database_authentication.enabled = true`

+## Known Limitations

+### Monitoring Config Not Supported For RDS Cluster

+`monitoring_config` is currently not supported for RDS resource created with the `create-db-cluster` API, which included the following deployment options: `MultiAZCluster`, `Auoroa Regional Cluster`, and `Aurora Global Cluster`.
+This is due to the respective options not available in the latest AWS provider (`5.21.0`).
+This will be fixed in the future as they became available.

 [aurora-capacity-unit]:https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.setting-capacity.html
 [aurora-db-instance-class]:https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html